 Even with many offices reopening and welcoming workers back, other workplaces are only increasing their offerings for working from home, either part or full-time.
 For example, Zillow, an online marketplace for real estate, announced that 90% of its workforce would have the option of working from home.
 Many other companies are following suit, providing remote work as a permanent option for new and existing workers.

 Offices that offer remote work still need to consider how those employees will connect with others at the office, either through online meetings, phone conferences or visiting the office in person occasionally.

 Making Work Look More Homelike

-4. Architectural Interiors Using Pods or Booths for Privacy
+4. Architectural Interiors With Pods or Booths for Privacy

-Interior office furniture architecture may include installing booths or pods to create private areas for quiet working.
+Interior office furniture architecture trends, such as installing pods and booths, are useful ways to add privacy in open areas and create spaces for quiet work.
 These pods may have walls or dividers to enclose the workspace, but they are typically not as large as private offices or as open as cubicles.
 They may have comfortable sofas and coffee tables to encourage small group collaboration or a more homelike place for a single employee to work privately.
+Pods often feature: